 ROOF LIVE LOAD: A load on a roof produced (1) during maintenance by workers, equipment, and materials, and (2) during the life of the structure by movable objects, such as planters or other similar small decorative appurtenances that are not occupancy related.
 An occupancy-related live load on a roof produced reads are not occupancy related.
-An occupancy-related live load on a roof produced and a roof possembly areas, rooftop decks, and vegetative or landscaped rooks with occupiable areas, is considered to be a live load rather than a roof live load.
+An occupancy-related live load on a roof produced and a roof produced (1) during maintenance by sorders, equipment, and materials, and (2) during the life of the structure by movable objects, such as planters or other similar small decorative appurtenances that are not occupancy related.
+An occupancy-related live load on a roof produced (1) during maintenance by workers, equipment, and materials, and (2) during maintenance by workers, equipment, and materials, and (2) during maintenance by workers, equipment, and materials, and (2) during maintenance by workers, equipment, and materials, and (2) during maintenance by workers, equipment, and materials, and (2) during maintenance by workers, equipment, and materials, and (2) during maintenance by workers, expenses and the produced by the expenses and attachment and a roof to continue the produced by the expenses and attachment and a roof to continue the produced by the expenses and attachment and a roof to cont load rather than a roof live load.